 Be aware, were talking about informational websites, not web-apps.
 Hiding content in web-apps is a bad idea.
 Don’t try to mimic native apps.
 Web-apps gain from a clever underlying RESTFULL approach. every GUI has an underlying CLI, and the Internet of things will never use a GUI.
 Bluntly stated: A JS driven GUI is a facade to lure humans and force JS on them..
 Yes, preloading can help usability, but why not add a preload attribute to every next or previous link in your content.
 JS is not needed for that.

 According to Google HTML5 is HTML + CSS + JS, maybe.
 Does that rule out proprietary standards?
-I think so what’s not in the equation is out.
+I think so; what’s not in the equation is out.
 Great, flash/silverlight/activeX are out.
 Really great so far.
 It doesn’t mean, at least I’m arguing it should not mean that HTML without CSS or JS is not HTML5.

 Internet has been democratic, and it starting to be less democratic nowadays.
 Look for yourself.
 Proprietary standards have returned in video.

 In ascending order of precedence: